quattromani/childrenssafetyimmobilizer/index.md

 ---

 ## REDUCED RADIATION EXPOSURE
 The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by  **The "Q" Pediatric Position Holder** (immobilizer).
-The Image Gently Alliance (associated with the Society for Pediatric Radiology) intends to raise awareness about methods to reduce radiation dose during pediatric imaging procedures.

 The Alliance states: